 Our other pilot, photographer and scuba diver is Jess Wagstaffe (The 'Je' in JoJeCa).
 Jess has done everything; she recieved her wings through the Royal Canadian Air Cadets Power Scholarship, her Open Water Scuba license from Dive Source as well as her motorcycle license.
 Jess spent a year in Sweden completing her Masters in Environmental Sciences.
 And If you are wondering what sort of trees grow on your property or are in your photo shoot, ask Jess our very own Forestry Technician and she would love to tell you all about them!

 Our lead underwater diver and website designer of JoJeCa Aero, is Rescue Diver Cate Wagstaffe (the 'Ca' in JoJeCa).
-Cate obtained her 'fins' in 2006 with Dive Source scuba shop and has been traveling the globe ever since, diving and exploring shipwrecks & sunken airplanes.
+Cate obtained her 'fins' in 2006 with a The Dive Source scuba shop in Whitby Ontario and has been traveling the globe ever since, diving and exploring shipwrecks & sunken airplanes.
 When Cate isn't working as a Maritime Archaeologist (M.A.), she travels to the Bahamas for Shark Diving.
 Ask her about it, it is not as scary as it sounds!

 Our photographer and head of logistics & operations on the ground is Piroska Wagstaffe.
 Piri created the JoJeCa Aero company logo, integrating the grasshopper, standing on the L-3 with the liaison pilot wings and the company name.
 JoJeCa recently purchased a house in France and it was Piroska that made it so.
 She is our French correspondent and translator.
 When she isn't off traveling around Europe, Piroska is busy staging houses and condo's for sale.
 If you are interested in renting our company's vacation home in France, Piroska would love to tell you all about it and places to visit in France!